 - application(s) that explicitly requests the use of the EDC functionality if the SMF indicates that EDC functionality is allowed and that EAS traffic switching control is required for the traffic of the application(s) that is mapped onto the PDU Session.

 - all the applications that are mapped onto the PDU Session and of which traffic is transmitted over the PDU Session if the SMF indicates the use of EDC functionality is required for the PDU Session.

+- application(s) that are mapped onto the PDU Session and of which DNS resolution is performed via EASDF if the UE does not support EDC functionality and if the SMF indicates that EAS traffic switching control is required.

+Editor’s note: It is FFS whether and how the solution works for Session Breakout connectivity model.